Folliculitis, Boils, and Carbuncles

 What are folliculitis, boils, and carbuncles?

-Folliculitis, boils, and carbuncles are types of infections of one or more hair follicles.
+Folliculitis, boils, and carbuncles are types of infections of 1 or more hair follicles.
 A hair follicle is the base or root of a hair.
 The infections can occur anywhere on the skin where there is hair.
 They happen most often where there may be rubbing and sweating.
 This includes the back of the neck, face, armpits, waist, groin, thighs, or buttocks.

 There are 3 different kinds of infections: